invap/rt-monitor-example-app/README.md

         file = "bariscorrect.protosmt2"
 ```

 Below there is a list of the properties involved in the above, accompanied by its rationale.
+The reader is pointed to Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language "Specification language for describing the analysis framework") for a detailed explanation of the syntax used to write each type of formula.

 - `init_vars`: asserts that the variable storing the previous sample is initialised with 0
 ```